IAmJonoBo/Hephaestus/README.md

 - The `uv run hephaestus guard-rails` command executes the local cleanup, lint, format, typing, testing, and audit pipeline sequentially for quick validation.
 - Automated release tagging (`Automated Release Tagging` workflow) cuts a `v*` tag and GitHub Release whenever the version in `pyproject.toml` advances on `main`, and performs a deep-clean sweep before tagging.
 - Release wheelhouse packaging (`Build Wheelhouse` workflow) zips the built wheels and sdists for each release, uploads them as workflow artefacts, and attaches the bundle to the GitHub Release for easy download while PyPI access is pending.
-- The `hephaestus release install` command fetches the latest (or a specified) wheelhouse archive from GitHub Releases and installs the wheels into the current environment, making consumption trivial from any repo.
+- The `hephaestus release install` command fetches the latest (or a specified) wheelhouse archive from GitHub Releases, verifies checksums and Sigstore attestations by default, and installs the wheels into the current environment, making consumption trivial from any repo.
 - The repository ships with the `cleanup` CLI command and `cleanup-macos-cruft.sh` wrapper for scrubbing macOS metadata, caches, and build artefacts; use them directly for ad-hoc housekeeping or leverage the built-in lifecycle automation.
 - A scheduled TurboRepo monitor (`TurboRepo Release Monitor` workflow) compares the pinned version in `ops/turborepo-release.json` with upstream releases and opens an issue if an update is available.
 - Weekly Dependabot scans cover Python packages and GitHub Actions while the CI pipeline executes `pip-audit --strict` on Python 3.13.